Ketamine Assisted EMDR for Perinatal Trauma and Anxiety

 A gentle, evidence-informed option for deeper healing

-Some moments in the perinatal journey leave an imprint that standard therapy alone can’t always reach: traumatic births, NICU experiences, pregnancy loss, medical trauma, high-risk pregnancies, infertility, or persistent postpartum anxiety.
+Some moments in the perinatal journey leave an imprint that standard therapy alone cannot always reach.
+Traumatic births, NICU experiences, pregnancy loss, medical trauma, high risk pregnancies, infertility, and persistent postpartum anxiety can all create layers of distress that feel stuck in the body.

-Ketamine-Assisted EMDR offers a compassionate, structured way to access stuck material, soften fear responses, and create emotional space for real healing.
-This modality pairs low, psychoanalytic doses of sublingual ketamine (not psychedelic or dissociative doses) with the precision and safety of EMDR therapy.
+Ketamine assisted EMDR offers a compassionate, structured way to soften fear responses, widen your window of tolerance, and access material that has felt overwhelming to touch.
+This approach pairs low psychoanalytic doses of sublingual ketamine with the precision and safety of EMDR therapy.
+These are not psychedelic or dissociative doses.
+You remain awake, grounded, and fully engaged.

 How Ketamine + EMDR Work Together